tjchambers/tjchambers/README.md

 <h2>Industry Experience</h2>

-* I've been a technical, hands-on CTO and Devlopment Manager/Developer for over 50 years.
+* I've been a technical, hands-on CTO and Development Manager/Developer for over 50 years.
 * I cofounded [SchellingPoint](https://www.schellingpoint.com) in May 2005.
 * I worked as a consultant and employee at [Hint](http://www.hintmedia.com) augmenting their clients development teams.
 * Before that, I was a Software Architect and Consultant at [Infor](https://infor.com).